ChrisLTD/yo_fading_slideshow/readme.md

 'previousText'            : 'Previous',     // Text inside of the previous link 'preloadNextImage'        : true,           // Preload possible next image into hidden div 'touchEnabled'            : false,          // enabled the ability to swipe back and forth for navigation, jQuery mobile required
-'initCallback'            : function() {},  // Called if plugin initialized on an object 'beforeSlid'              : function() {},  // Called before the image has changed 'afterSlid'               : function() {}   // Called after the image has changed
+'randomizeSlides'         : false,          // randomize the order of the slides 'initCallback'            : function() {},  // Called if plugin initialized on an object 'beforeSlid'              : function() {},  // Called before the image has changed 'afterSlid'               : function() {}   // Called after the image has changed
 ```

 ## Todo
-* Add ability to randomize slides
 * Add option to disable the functionality that makes the user wait for the animation to finish before they can start another one